joberstein/actions-commitlint-validation/README.md

 This Github action uses commitlint to validate commits on different events for a repository.
 A caller can extend the base validation configuration by providing custom commitlint config.

+## Continuous Integration

+The Github Workflow for this repo automatically commits up-to-date dist and node_modules based on the committed source code (src and package-lock.json).

 # Scenarios

 Validate commits for events like: